Sumeetss14/Leetcode_Problem/README.md

 # Leetcode_Problem
-PatternWise Problem and my solution and Approach
+PatternWise Problem with my solution and Approach